ubergarm/SkyMagicIslands/README.md

 ## Mods
 Please support our mod developers!
-They are the creative inspiration and perspirations for many beautiful gems and works of art!
-Check out their [curseforge](https://curseforge.com) page and follow the links for issue reporting and to donate and support them however feels right to you!
+They are the creative inspiration and perspiration for many beautiful gems and works of art!
+Check out their [curseforge](https://curseforge.com) project pages and follow the links for donate, follow, subscribe, and support them however feels right to you!
 Thanks and have fun!

 #### Mod List